aikatz/sketch-city/docs/labs/lab3.md

 ### Logic explanation for the screen display

+### Drawing one box on the screen

 ### Reading external inputs to FPGA
-For this part of the lab, we used two external switches in order to interact with the Arduino and the FPGA.
+For this part of the lab, we used two external switches in order to interact with the FPGA.
 We provided both switches with 3.3V from the Arduino and connected their respective outputs to specific GPIO pins in the FPGA.

 <div style="text-align:center"><img src ="../pictures/lab3/switch.jpg" /></div>